KenCrest Pennsylvania Birth-To-5 Mission

 5.)
-Early Intervention Services – KenCrest is a non-profit agency that provides Birth-to-3 Early Intervention services in Bucks, Chester, Delaware, Montgomery, and Philadelphia Counties.
+KenCrest is a non-profit agency that provides birth-to-3 Early Intervention services in Bucks, Chester, Delaware, Montgomery, and Philadelphia Counties.

 Qualifying For Early Intervention: 3-to-5 Services

-The process for children from age 3-to-5 qualifying for Early Intervention Services is:
+The process for children ages 3 to 5 to qualify for Early Intervention services is:

 2.)
-The Pennsylvania Department of Education is responsible by law for providing early education services for eligible children age three (3) to school age in the PA.
+The Pennsylvania Department of Education is responsible by law for providing early education services for eligible children ages 3 to 5 in the state of Pennsylvania.

 - If a child is found eligible, an IEP (Individualize Evaluation Plan) is developed with the family and evaluation team.
 The IEP outlines the child’s educational goals and specially designed instruction necessary to demonstrate developmentally appropriate progress.